 Adaptivity is the main feature of any human being, and many other creatures for that matter, who are able to survive any circumstance or situation.
 The main challenge is to accept any given situation, and live through it.
 Our resilience and survival is in action, not in freezing.

-In the current crisis, to teach people to accept themselves as they are, and to learn these strategies and coping mechanisms, Alexander Dimitrevich (GoCrisis Mental Health Associate) and Steve Nimmo (Director of Operations), created and delivered a series of training programs for their clients, and their employees, delivered in English, Ukrainian and Russian.
+In the current crisis, to teach people to accept themselves as they are, and to learn these strategies and coping mechanisms, Alexander Dimitrevich (GoCrisis Mental Health Associate) created and delivered a series of training programs for their clients, and their employees, delivered in English, Ukrainian and Russian.
 We also provided a program of one-to-one support to those who needed it.
 This ultimately gave a considerable number of learning outcomes which can be utilized in the future.
 For those involved, the training and other support showed a very positive therapeutic effect.
 People began to manage to understand themselves, to accept themselves, to understand that this is the normal reaction to a given situation.
 They also learned to understand their colleagues, their loved ones, and others.
 They had an excellent opportunity to articulate how they felt in a safe environment, seeing that they are not alone, and share common issues with others.
 It soon became obvious to them that through shared experience, their thoughts and feelings were in common with each other.
 This created a group cohesion, and a good basis for the creation of peer support within the groups and beyond.

 From the point of view of the company’s management, the provision of these opportunities shows a considerable duty of care towards staff.
 It is an investment in their welfare in the here and now, and also moving forward.